-PEAKS 7 is available in both 64 bit and 32 bit versions.
-Installation of the 64 bit version, which is the default version that BSI distributes, is highly recommended for most of the users.
-For users with a 32 bit operating system, the 32 bit version can be downloaded upon request.
-PEAKS 7 supports Windows Operation System (Windows XP, Windows 7, and Windows 8).
-PEAKS program files will only use ~200MB disk space.
-It requires some extra disk space to store temporary files and intermediate results.
+PEAKS 7.5 is available in both 64-bit and 32-bit versions.
+Installation of the 64-bit version, which is the default version that BSI distributes, is highly recommended for most users.
+For users with a 32-bit operating system, the 32-bit version can be downloaded upon request.
+PEAKS 7.5 supports Windows Operation Systems (Windows XP, Windows 7, and Windows 8).
+PEAKS program files will only use ~200MB of disk space.
+Extra disk space is required to store temporary files and intermediate results.
 The amount of disk space required for this purpose depends on the size of the user's datasets.